College of Communication and Information

 - Speech and Voice Science Laboratory

-In addition, the College provides students with access to state-of-the-art facilities and support through a wide range of computer and media production labs and technical support services, including the following:
+In addition, the College provides students with access to state-of-the-art facilities and support through a wide range of computer, research and media production labs and technical support services, including the following:

 - Computer classrooms in University Center for advanced media production and statistical analysis

-- IT Help Desk and Computer Lab in the Goldstein Library to provide access to technology support, advanced software systems, and high-end computer systems
+- IT Help Desk to provide access to technology support, advanced software systems, and high-end computer systems

 - WVFS, the university's "college radio station"